wcmc-its/vivodashboard/modules/citation_impact_lite/README.txt

 Note: Before every run, all entries from previous runs should be removed from violin_pmid table.

-VI) Custom scripts to import publications for a given year, category id and article type:
+VI) Custom scripts to import publications for a given year, category ID and article type:

 1. custom_medline_fetch.php - This script fetches a list of PMIDs from PubMed for a given year, category_id and article type.
 The program will randomly select 200 of these PMIDs and fetch details of each article from PubMed.
 The returned XML is then parsed to populate the table violin_pmid.
 2. custom_scopus_fetch.php - This script accesses the Scopus API to retrieve citation counts for each article in violin_pmid for a given year and updates the citation_count field.